-Utmost Group plc (the "Company" or "UGP") and its subsidiaries form a specialist life assurance group (collectively, the "Group" or "Utmost").
-The Group was founded by Paul Thompson and Ian Maidens (the "Founders") to be a leading consolidator for the United Kingdom ("UK") and European insurance market.
+Utmost Group plc (the "Company" or "UGP") and its subsidiaries form a specialist life assurance group (collectively, the "Group" or "Utmost" or "Utmost Group").
+The Group was founded by Paul Thompson and Ian Maidens (the "Founders").
+Utmost Group provides insurance and savings solutions which assist our clients in securing their financial futures.
 The Group was founded on the belief that all its stakeholders are better served by being part of an active and growing franchise.
 Its purpose is to build a brighter future for its clients and to better serve all its stakeholders.

 The ultimate parent company into which the Group's results are consolidated is Utmost Topco Limited (illustrated in the structure chart in Section B.1.1).
 Utmost Topco Limited is part-owned by the Founders (who hold 15.1% of ownership interest) and by funds managed by subsidiaries of Oaktree Capital Group LLC ("Oaktree") (who hold 84.9% of ownership interest).
-Oaktree is a leading global investment manager specialising in alternative investments with \$166bn (2020: \$148bn) in assets under management as of 31 December 2021.
+Oaktree is a leading global investment manager specialising in alternative investments with \$170bn (2021: \$166bn) in assets under management as of 31 December 2022.
 Oaktree is regulated by the US Securities and Exchange Commission ("SEC") and its UK entity, Oaktree Capital Management (UK) LLP, is authorised and regulated by the Financial Conduct Authority ("FCA").